 - 1. Follow all directions. - 2.
 Follow all classroom and playground rules. - 3.
 Be in your seat (with all supplies needed) ready to work when each class begins. - 4.
 Keep hands, feet and objects to yourself. - 5.
 Raise your hand and wait to be recognized before speaking. - 6.
 Show respect and good manners to everyone. - 7.
-Use proper conduct and manners in the hallway, restrooms, and lunchroom.
+Use proper conduct with safety in mind in the hallway, restrooms, and lunchroom.